nehanavrange/LearningJava/README.md

 through Iterable method we get the reference of hasNext & next

-List
+List (Interface)
 ----
 * Stores elements in indexed approach
 * can add duplicate elements (supports redundancy)

-* ArryList
+* ArryList (Class)
-    * ArrayList is implemented as a resizable array.
+    * ArrayList is implemented as a resizable or growable array.
     * As more elements are added to ArrayList, its size is increased dynamically.
+    * default capacity = 10 and increaseing capacity = (current capacity * 3/2)+1.
     * It's elements can be accessed directly by using the get and set methods, since ArrayList is essentially an array.
+    * duplicates,heterogeneous and null objects are allowed.
+    * worst choice for inserting/deleting in middle of ArrayList.
+Because several shift operation required.
+    * insertion order is preserved.

-* LinkedlList
+* LinkedlList (Class)
     * LinkedList is implemented as a double linked list.
     * Its performance on add and remove is better than Arraylist, but worse on get and set methods.
     * Single vs double linked list
          * Single - Used for stack
          * Double Linked List -  implement stacks as well as heaps and binary trees.

-* Vector
+* Vector (Class)
     * similar to ArrayList , but vector is synchronized.

-* Queue
+* Queue (Interface)
     * Will sort the data
     * front will point to last element
     * rear will be point to first element which get added